zepinglee/citeproc-js/manual/citeproc-doc.rst

                                  lang)

 *sys*
-    A Javascript object containing the functions
+    A JavaScript object containing the functions
     ``retrieveLocale()`` and ``retrieveItem()``.

 *style*